Action Comics 1

-Action Comics #1 (cover dated June 1938) is the first issue of the original run of the comic book/magazine series Action Comics.
+Action Comics #1 (cover dated June 1938) is the first issue of the original run of the comic-book/magazine series Action Comics.
 It features the first appearance of several comic-book heroes—most notably the Jerry Siegel and Joe Shuster creation, Superman—and sold for 10 cents.
 It is widely considered to be both the beginning of the superhero genre and the most valuable comic book in the world.
 Action Comics ran for 904 numbered issues (plus additional out-of-sequence special issues) before it restarted its numbering in the fall of 2011.
 It returned to its original numbering with issue #957, published on June 8, 2016 (cover-dated August) and reached its 1,000th issue in 2018.

 On August 24, 2014, a copy graded 9.0 by CGC was sold on eBay for $3,207,852 USD; it was the first comic book to have sold for more than $3 million for a single original copy.

 Contents

-Action Comics #1 was an anthology, and contained eleven features:
+Action Comics #1 was an anthology totaling 68 pages, and contained eleven features: